doolin/arscope/arscope.md

 (Don't just take my word for it.)

+# Personal motivation

+We're moving a lot of data out of Postgres and into Cassandra, hence we lose all our ActiveRecord goodies.

+This talk was conceived to better understand...

+### ...wrapping non-relational data.

+Specifically, how much could I leverage Rails patterns for NoSQL tools?

+The answer to that is still open, but there is plenty of tasty Rails treats here.

 # The view from 80,000 feet

 ![Blackbird can see you](/images/sr71.jpg)

 # Why ActiveRecord scopes?